 Our representatives are there to be a helpful friend to you and steer you through difficulties of any kind.
 Margo will keep us updated on your health and welfare throughout.

-- Hotel based UK briefing day covering employment issues and work advice
+- UK briefing day covering employment issues and work advice

 - A suitable job, liaising with employers and obtaining job offer letters etc. Please be aware some employers like to conduct their own interview on the phone

-- Arrangement of transportation to your accommodation from the airport
+- Arrangement of transport to your accommodation from the airport

 - Assistance and support from our representative throughout the programme including regular social ‘meet ups’